 In January 2021, the United States re-joined the Paris Agreement, the first global pact for reducing greenhouse gas emissions.
 One of the key tenets of the Paris Accord is achieving net zero carbon emissions by mid-century to ward off the worst effects of climate change.
 But exactly what does "net zero carbon" mean?

-Achieving net zero greenhouse gas emissions, carbon dioxide included, requires reaching stasis —there could be a certain level of emissions still occurring, but they would have to offset by an ongoing removal of carbon dioxide and other greenhouse gases.
+Achieving net zero greenhouse gas emissions, carbon dioxide included, requires reaching stasis.
+There could be a certain level of emissions still occurring, but they would have to be offset by an ongoing removal of carbon dioxide and other greenhouse gases.
 This would require a balancing act that couples reducing and removing harmful emissions that absorb and emit radiant energy which causes dangerous planetary warming.

 For many countries and organizations, net zero carbon is a goal on the path to becoming “carbon negative.”